-Our memory products are based on the NOR architecture and a significant market shift to the NAND architecture could materially adversely affect us.
-Our memory products are based on the NOR architecture, and any significant shift in the marketplace to products based on the NAND architecture will reduce the total market available to us and therefore reduce our market share, which could have a materially adverse affect on us.
+Spansion memory products are based on the NOR architecture and a significant market shift to the NAND architecture could materially adversely affect us.
+Spansion memory products are based on the NOR architecture, and any significant shift in the marketplace to products based on the NAND or other architectures will reduce the total market available to us and therefore reduce our market share, which could have a material adverse affect on us.